 We appreciate that families, friends and neighbours have an important role in meeting the care needs of many of our patients, both before they are admitted to hospital and after they have been discharged.

-We want to make sure that, if you look after someone, you are involved during their stay in hospital, and in planning his or her discharge.
+We want to make sure that, if you look after someone, you are involved during their stay in hospital, and in planning their discharge.

 If you're visiting hospital, please let one of the nursing staff know that you are a carer, and we will do all we can to support you and the person you care for.